libgdx/gdx-liftoff/Troubleshooting.md

 ```

 It is approximately equivalent to exclude the older gwt-user directly, and this may be better for some libraries that
 don't depend on libGDX, but do depend on GWT.
+This step could still be required even in the next version of libGDX, if
+libraries don't see updates.
 You could do that with this block instead of the one above:

 ```
 implementation("com.crashinvaders.basisu:basisu-gdx-gwt:$gdxBasisUniversalVersion:sources") {